nbontempo/nbontempo.github.io/content/posts/2020/1-Setup_React.md

 ## Conclusion

-My intent with this article was not to extend on the fundation of the tools used on here, but go straight to the point of how to properly configure our react application with eslint and pretties.
+My intent with this article was not to extend on the foundation of the tools used here, but go straight to the point of how to properly configure react applications with eslint and prettier.
 With this configuration you will be more productive for sure!